em3ndez/tiny-web-server/README.md

 * Doesn't have an async nature to request handling
 * No opinion on user sessions
 * Nothing built-in for event sourcing
-* Theres a rudimentary way to configure keep-alibe and socket timeouts, but nothing sophisticated
+* There's a rudimentary way to configure keep-alive and socket timeouts, but nothing sophisticated
 * Utilizes some regex wrapping of Java's built-in webserver tech - either could have vulns versus Netty, etc.
 * No Java Platform Module System (JPMS) participation
 * No Maven-central publication - you could curl the single source file into your codebase if you wanted - see below
+* The new-centric composition of a server solution, allows use of all parameters into the constructor/method doing the new-ing - be careful with secrets and privileged functions

 # Wiki